 Adjusting Temperature (DIF): The greater the difference between daytime and nighttime temperatures, the more plants will "stretch" (stems elongate).
 When the day temperature is very warm and the night temperature is cool or cold, plants will be taller.
 If the day and night temperatures are both the same, plants will be shorter than with warm days and cool nights.
 If the night temperature in the greenhouse is kept warmer than the day temperature by using heating at night and ventilation during the day, the plants will be even shorter.
 Keeping day temperatures cool (70º F) will help keep transplants shorter.
 The relationship is referred to as DIF, or difference between day minus night temperatures.
 The critical period during a day for height control using DIF is the first 2 to 3 hours following sunrise, starting about 30 minutes before sunrise.
 By lowering the temperature during this 3-hour period by a few degrees, plant height in many vegetables can be managed.
 Vegetables vary in their response to DIF.
 For example, tomatoes, Cole crops, eggplant and melons are very responsive, while squash, cucumber and peppers are much less responsive.

 Mechanical Brushing: Mechanical stress reduces stem elongation.
 Wind, shaking or brushing are all types of mechanical stress.
 Research has shown that mechanical stress reduces stem elongation and maintains plant height.
 For example, brushing transplants twice daily for 18 days using about 40 strokes back and forth with a cardboard tube suspended from an irrigation boom can result in as much as a 30% reduction in stem elongation.
 Growers have also successfully used a wand made of plastic plumbing pipe or a flat piece of polystyrene foam.
-Vegetable plants such as tomatoes, eggplants, cucumbers and some species of brocolli and cabbage have responded to this method of height control.
+Vegetable plants such as tomatoes, eggplants, cucumbers and some varieties of broccoli and cabbage have responded to this method of height control.
 Note that this technique has damaged some tender plant species such as peppers and could also enhance the spread of disease.
 Brush plants when the foliage is dry and if you see plant damage, reduce the number of times you are brushing the plants.
-Cultivar differences have also been reported.
 Brushing can improve establishment of transplants in the field.
 They resume their normal growth about 3 days after the brushing stops.
 There is also little or no reported effect on yield.

 Water Stress: Water stress is another tool growers can use to manage plant height.
 Maintaining plants on the dry side limits cell expansion and plant growth.
 This method requires close monitoring to avoid permanent damage such as leaf burn or even plant death.
 One technique is to irrigate the growing mix thoroughly and then allow it to dry to the point where plants wilt before irrigating thoroughly again.
 Growth is restricted during the period when the growing medium is very dry.
 Once watered, the plants rapidly resume growth.
 Experienced tomato growers have successfully used this technique.